-If we adopt a planetary scale approach, which is mandatory for large-scale mountains, the Atmospheric Angular Momentum (AAM) budget (Feldstein 2006) provides a more satisfactory formalism to analyze these forces, with the mountain forces translating into torques along the three planetary axes.
-For example, Mailler and Lott (2009) have shown that before convective events associated with the east-asian winter monsoon, there are strong signals on the Equatorial Mountain Torque (EMT) components T{M1} and T{M2} due to the Tibetan Plateau (hereinafter TP).
-In agreement with other authors (Egger et al. (2007), Egger and Hoinka (2008)), they also show that the positive torques along the Greenwich axis are due to a positive surface pressure anomaly to the North of the TP, while the negative torques along the 90°E axis are due to a positive pressure anomaly along its eastern slopes (see Fig. 1 where it is also illustrated how a mountain force F translates into torques along the equatorial axes).
+If we adopt a planetary-scale approach, which is mandatory for large-scale mountains, the atmospheric angular momentum (AAM) budget (Feldstein 2006) provides a more satisfactory formalism to analyze these forces, with the mountain forces translating into torques along the three planetary axes.
+For example, Mailler and Lott (2009) have shown that before convective events associated with the East Asian winter monsoon, there are strong signals on the equatorial mountain torque (EMT) components T{M1} and T{M2} due to the Tibetan Plateau (TP).
+In agreement with other authors (Egger et al. 2007; Egger and Hoinka 2008), they also show that the positive torques along the Greenwich axis are due to a positive surface pressure anomaly to the north of the TP, while the negative torques along the 90°E axis are due to a positive pressure anomaly along its eastern slopes (see Fig. 1, where it is also illustrated how a mountain force F translates into torques along the equatorial axes).

-In the past, the analysis of the mountain torques was mainly focused on the changes it induces on the Atmospheric Angular Momentum and essentially to interpret the changes in the Earth Orientation Parameters (e.g. Rosen and Salstein 1983).
-In this context, the axial mountain torque T{M3} has been analyzed by many authors, with among others, Iskenderian and Salstein (1998) relating the variations of T{M3} to the midlatitudes dynamics at synoptic scales and Weickmann and Sardeshmukh (1994) relating its variations to the tropical dynamics at intraseasonal time scales.
-The two representative studies cited above are only focused on the axial mountain torque T{M3} .
-The two components of the EMT have received less attention, with Feldstein (2006) analyzing their relation with the changes in the equatorial components of the Atmospheric Angular Momentum, and Egger and Hoinka (2008) investigating the regional circulation patterns associated to the equatorial torques produced by the TP.
+In the past, the analysis of mountain torques was mainly focused on the changes induced in the atmospheric angular momentum and essentially to interpret the changes in the earth orientation parameters (e.g., Rosen and Salstein 1983).
+In this context, the axial mountain torque T{M3} has been analyzed by many authors, including Iskenderian and Salstein (1998), who related the variations of T{M3} to the midlatitude dynamics at synoptic scales, and Weickmann and Sardeshmukh (1994), who related its variations to the tropical dynamics at intraseasonal time scales.
+The two studies cited above are representative of the fact that many authors focused on T{M3} , whereas T{M1} and T{M2} have received less attention.
+Quite recently, however, Feldstein (2006) has analyzed their relation with changes in the equatorial components of the atmospheric angular momentum, and Egger and Hoinka (2008) have described the regional circulation patterns associated with the equatorial torques produced by the TP.

-On top of these issues, the axial mountain torque can be used to measure the dynamical influence of the mountains on the weather and on the climate.
+Beyond understanding the axial AAM budget, the axial mountain torque has also been used to measure the dynamical influence of the mountains on the weather and on the climate.
 It is in this context that Lott et al. (2004) found that T{M3} produces changes in the Arctic Oscillation at periodicities below 30 days.
-Their results, based on diagnostics from the NCEP-NCAR reanalysis, have been confirmed using a GCM (Lott et al. 2005), and explained by a simple comprehensive model (Lott and d'Andrea 2005).
+Their results, based on diagnostics from the National Centers for Environmental Prediction (NCEP)-National Center for Atmospheric Research (NCAR) reanalysis, have been confirmed using a GCM (Lott et al. 2005) and explained by a simple comprehensive model (Lott and d'Andrea 2005).